 The activity will try to look for the command line exe in it’s default location.
 If this fails a hard coded path can be entered in this property e.g.

 Note: You can rename the CATNETCMDx64.exe to remove the X64 is it can be found by default , thus removing the need to set this arguement

 The other properties of the activity match the command line arguments of the Cat.NET tools.
 For more details run CatNETCMD.EXE /?

 Running the Build

 When the build is run, and if a CAT.NET violation is found, such as a SQL Injection or XSS issue, then the build will fail and the number of issues will be listed in the build report summary.
-The details of the issues will be found in the XML report file
+The details of the issues will be found in the XML and HTML report

-in the drops location (if using the setting above)
+files in the drops location (if using the setting above)

 The activity also returns an out bool parameter AnalysisFailed to indicated if any issues were found, which can be used in the build workflow.